vwkd/monarch/README.md

 ## Examples

-See the [`/examples`](/examples/) folder for an arithmetic expression interpreter, a csv parser, as well as common utility parsers (digit, integer, number, literal etc.)
+See the [`/examples`](/examples/) folder for an arithmetic expression interpreter, a csv parser, an html parser, as well as common utility parsers (digit, integer, number, literal etc.)

 ## Getting Started Guide